RinProject/Rin/README.md

 # Rin
-A general purpose discord bot written in javascript
+A general purpose Discord bot written in JavaScript

 ## Setup
 * install [nodejs](https://nodejs.org/en/) if not already installed.